SettleMint

 Business impact

-• Holders / payers: Gross-based — payer must hold both the token being transferred AND sufficient balance of the fee ERC-20 token with sufficient allowance to the fee contract.
+• Holders / payers: Gross-based: payer must hold both the token being transferred and sufficient balance of the fee ERC-20 token with sufficient allowance to the fee contract.
 Every operation has an additional cost denominated in the external token.

 • Issuer / recipient: Fee collected in a stable or known ERC-20 asset, enabling predictable fee revenue independent of the token's own price.